Q: I already have an existing account in the Fund’s online application system. Can I use it for creating a new application?

 Q: What is a Visegrad+ Grant?

-A: Visegrad+ Grants support projects which contribute to the democratization and transformation processes in non-EU member states of the Western Balkans (WB) and the Eastern Partnership (EaP) countries.
+A: Visegrad+ Grants support projects which contribute to the democratization and transformation processes in non-EU member states of the Western Balkans (WB6) and the Eastern Partnership (EaP) countries.
 Projects can address one of our regular objectives.
 Visegrad+ Grants should be implemented in the Eastern Partnership or Western Balkans region, or have a strong impact on local communities in at least one of those countries.

 Conditions for applying: